Install String (skill for AI agents)

 Setup: /open requirements.md

-Set the var with /set (persists to disk in the current topic's scope):
+Set the var with /set from the app topic:

 string app:moltbook '/set $MOLTBOOK_API_KEY = "moltbook_xxx"'